Film

 Our little shop requires an annual spectacle to rival the seasonal commercials on the tv.
 I created a very short clip from a digital watercolour sketch of the store, with a background loosely based on Chorlton, Manchester.
 The image was then separated into layers which were used much like theatrical scenery in my animation studio.

 This is a short film demonstrating the development of X, an oil painting – three weeks’ work in two minutes.
+WARNING: this video may not be safe for work.

 My promotional videos for The Mint Group became more ambitious with each new event.
 Here, avant garde performance artist and actor David Hoyle is animated on a backdrop of sequins… or are they CDs?